Who Tom Cruise Dating Now?

 Q: Why is Tom Cruise’s dating life so intriguing?

 A: Tom Cruise is a highly popular and influential figure in the entertainment industry.
-His relationships often make headlines due to his status as a Hollywood superstar.
-Fans are always curious to know who he is dating and whether he has found love.
+His relationships have often been with fellow celebrities, which adds to the intrigue and fascination surrounding his dating life.